surftrips.co

 Frequently asked

-Liencres is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Liencres is a mixed bottom, powerful beach break peaks, punchy walls with barrel potential, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Liencres